whylabs/whylabs-toolkit/examples/presets.md

 In this section we will present some existing presets available on the WhyLabs platform, using `whylabs-toolkit`.

-The configuration workflow will always be:
+On a general line, the configuration workflow will always consist of:

 1. Create a `MonitorSetup` object
 ```python